 If you will not be in the U.S. for one of the spring or summer WST exams, take the first available exam in the fall semester.

 If you will not be in the U.S. for one of the fall WST exams, take the first available exam in the spring semester.
 Students who live more than 50 miles away from campus may request to have their WST proctored at an approved testing center in the US.
 E-mail email@example.com for more information.

 Effective Fall 2012, students must take the WST no later than the term in which they reach 75 earned units (counting no more than 70 transfer units).
 If they do not pass, they must retake the WST or, if the WST has been failed once, take a 100A course each term until they pass.
 Students who reach 90 earned units without passing the test must enroll in 100A.
 (Updated - Presidential Directive 2009-05)

 Graduate Students and the WST

 All graduate students are required to satisfy the Graduation Writing Assessment Requirement (GWAR) through the completion of courses designed for this purpose in order to advance to candidacy and to graduate.
 The current list of courses can be found at http://www.sjsu.edu/gup/gradstudies/policy/gwar/index.html.
 Some of these courses require the WST for registration.
-Waivers of the exam are not issued, so if the WST is required, it must be taken and passed in advance of enrolling for the course.
+Waivers of the exam are issued for graduate students.
 The prerequisites described above (Eng 1A and a second semester composition course) are assumed to have been completed during the undergradute education.
 Exceptions to the course requirements can be found at www.sjsu.edu/gape/current_students/completing_masters/ and in the section on Graduation Writing Assessment Requirement - Graduate in this catalog.
 See your department graduate advisor for more information.